 Knowing where data resides

-A software tool called Identity Finder helps to find instances of data that could be sensitive.
-In particular it looks for passwords, credit card and bank account numbers, passport and driver's license numbers and Social Security numbers.
+A software tool called Spirion helps to find instances of data that could be sensitive.
+In particular it looks for passwords, credit card and bank account numbers, passport and driver's license numbers and Social Security Numbers (SSNs).

 Sometimes we don't need the data stored on our computers to do our jobs.
 If it's sensitive and could be at risk of exposure, the best practice is to either delete it or store it somewhere safe, such as in a central database.

 Don't just delete electronic files by putting them in the computer's trash bin.
 Access to those files may have been removed for the user, but the files could still remain somewhere on the hard drive and be retreived with a little effort.
 If you are removing sensitive files permanently from the device, be sure to erase these files securely.

 Paper files with sensitive information require the same level of security.
 Use a cross-cut shredder or a service that guarantees safe removal and disposal for any paper files you no longer need.

 Implement policies and best practices around access that can cover broad categories of devices (printers, USB drives, mobile devices, etc) as well as users (read-only access, super users).
 Also add some fine-grained control that allows administrators to grant limited, restricted exceptions to databases and the central storage of data (such as limiting access to a certain time of day, remote system management, logs and shadow copy so that in the event of data loss there is an easy way to determine what exactly was removed and when).